ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     4. subject offset 1-based (for the first member of the pair if paired match);
     5. '0' or '-' - reverse strand; '1' or '+' - forward strand (for the first
        member of the pair if paired match);
-    6. mismatch position in the query (1-based, 0 for exact match) (for the first member of the pair if paired match);
+    6. comma-separated list of 1-based mismatch positions for the first member of the pair if paired match; 0 values are ignored (so single 0 is an empty list); dash (-) is considered for empty list as well;
     7. subject base at mismatch position ('-' for exact match) (for the first member of the pair if paired match);
     8. if paired match - subject offset of the second member of the pair;
     9. if paired match - strand of the second member of the pair;
-    10. if paired match - mismatch position of the second member of the pair;
+    10. if paired match - mismatch position(s) of the second member of the pair, like col 6;
     11. if paired match - subject base at mismatch position for the second member of the pair.